tvm-contest/devex/README.md

 * `DeBot` has 3 `Services` hardcoded (should build the list dynamically in release version).
 * `SubscribeMultisig` Subscriptions work for only single custodian.
 For multiple custodians `SubmitSubscription` and `ConfirmSubscription` should be implemented.
-* Using TIP-3 tokens is possible but was not implemented in MVP because straightforward approach has security problems (implementing both `No staking` and `Keep user's assets secure` requirements).
+* Using TIP-3 tokens is included in design but was not implemented in MVP because straightforward approach has security problems (implementing both `No staking` and `Keep user's assets secure` requirements).

 ## Workflow